ElizaKartchner/startup/README.md

 I now have a domain name that is associated with my IP address.
 It is darlingDateReviews.click.
 I have a record representing your root domain name and a wild card subdomain so I can access my website with my domain name and any subdomain name such as startup.darlingDateReviews.click

+Caddy acts as a gateway to our different services and to host our static web application files.
+Caddy has ACME support built into it by default.
+We used Caddy to request a certificate from Let's Encrypt for you domain name.